Government Medical College, Thiruvananthapuram: Sree Avittom Thirunal Hospital

 The women's and children's hospital was dedicated in 1952.
 It was built by the Travancore royal family in memory of Prince Sree Avittom Thirunal, who died at age eight years of rheumatic heart disease.
 The hospital houses the departments of obstetrics and gynecology and pediatrics.
 The OB-GYN department administers the postpartum, family-welfare counseling, infertility, trophoblastic, adolescent and vesicular-mole clinics and WHO and Indian Council of Medical Research collaborative study centers.
 The hospital also provides pediatric care in cardiology, neurology, nephrology, genetics, surgery and psychiatry, and has one of Asia's highest delivery rates.

 Specialty block

 The specialty block, dedicated in 2011, houses the nephrology, urology, neurology, neurosurgery and medical and surgical gastroenterology departments and their out- and inpatient wings, and has 40 ICU beds, 25 high-care beds and six modular operating theaters.
 Cadaver organ retrieval and transplant began in 2012, making it the first government hospital to offer the service on a wide scale.

-Biomedical engineering department

-A team of biomedical engineers and technicians is available at the hospital to maintain its equipment.